mustberuss/patentsview/api-redesign.md

 ) recommends adding a CONTRIBUTING.md with API key instructions etc.  It also recommends adding an issue template reminding people not to share their API key.  usethis::use_tidy_contributing() generates a base [CONTRIBUTING.md](https://github.com/mustberuss/patentsview/tree/api-redesign/.github/CONTRIBUTING.md) (links to a CODE_OF_CONDUCT.md delete or link to ropensci's instead?)
-6. Have you seen this?
- > In October 2022, other searching platforms (i.e. Pub EAST, Pub WEST, Pat/FT and App/FT) will be retired and replaced with Patent Public Search.

-   under "What is the timeline for Patent Public Search?" on <https://ppubs.uspto.gov/pubwebapp/static/pages/faq.html>  The ropensci blog post vignette has two patft links.
+6. Have you seen [this](https://content.govdelivery.com/accounts/USPTO/bulletins/32deb51)? patft and appft are going away at the end of September 2022.
+The ropensci blog post vignette has two patft links that will need updating.
+Not even sure how the first one winds up on pn 11,451,709!

 ## Important Notes
 1. The locations endpoint is not on the test server yet.